haris18896/haris18896/README.md

 ## I'm a self-taught passionate developer.

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Backend
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about Full Stack web app development and Mobile Development
+- 🥅 2023 Goals: Learn more about Backend and DevOps

 ### Connect with me: